The best new non-alcoholic wines, beers and spirits for 2026

 Benjamin Bridge

-The latest addition to Nova Scotian winemaker Benjamin Bridge’s Piquette Zero range came out in October, and was released last month in can form.
-Ruby Piquette Zero is made with low-intervention macerations and infusions, so as to strip as little character from the wine during the de-alcoholization process as possible.
+Ruby Piquette Zero is made by Nova Scotian winemaker Benjamin Bridge using low-intervention macerations and infusions.
+This strips as little character from the wine during the de-alcoholization process as possible.
 You’ll taste notes of red and black fruit, lavender and a hint of spice.

 A bottle of white wine with a yellow cap